-Making room in the family system for the wisdom and
+Making room in the family system for the wisdom and experience of older adults.

-generation without doing too much for them.
+Providing support for the older generation without doing too much for them.

 Dealing with the loss of a partner, siblings, and other peers, and preparing for your own death.

 Reviewing your life and reflecting on all you have learned and experienced during your life cycle.